Systemic-Labs/Perfect-Stack/README.md

 ### [New developer or decision maker?](#new-developer-or-decision-make?)

-*"Details of Why you must not choose a tech only by popularity and general statistics"*
+*"Details of Why you must not choose a tech only based on popularity and general statistics"*

-- Avoid learning ~10+ years old stuff if a better alternative is available. old tech was made for past era ecosystem, development model and HW/SW/issues.
+- Avoid learning 6 ~ 10+ years old stuff if a better alternative is available. old tech was made for past era ecosystem, development model and HW/SW/issues.

 - Is still popular due to seniors who learned it in past when it was a valid option and using it at work for years, later new developers are forced to follow them.
 This process might repeat multiple times...